 - There is no need to use lift-vans, which means a lower chargeable volume.

 - The moving company has full control of the loading, handling and routing of the container.

 - Timing.
 The container leaves when it is full (or almost full).
 This can add a number of weeks to the door-to-door transit.

 In other words, if you are flexible with your time and the arrival of your goods is not urgent, Groupage is definitely the best option.
 It is safe and cost effective.
 However, if you need the goods within a specific time frame and don’t mind paying extra then choose the LCL option, but make sure the moving company is transparent about all the associated costs.

-Start your relocation by getting quotes from international moving companies right here.
+Start your relocation by getting quotes from international movers in Abu Dhabi right here.